COVID-19 FAQ UPDATED 1/5/21

 Q: Are electronic or digital signatures acceptable for rank advancement or for the Eagle/Summit/Quartermaster packets/applications?

 Yes.
-Electronic or digital signatures will be accepted through September 30, 2020.
+Electronic or digital signatures will be accepted until further notice.

 Q: How can a youth continue to work on advancement requirements if they don’t have internet or high-speed internet for videoconferencing?